docsdevbr/symfony-doc-pt-br/workflow.rst

     that are used in the workflow.
 Symfony will automatically extract the places from the transitions.

-    .. versionadded:: 7.1

-        The support for omitting the ``places`` option was introduced in Symfony 7.1.

 The configured property will be used via its implemented getter/setter methods by the marking store::

     // src/Entity/BlogPost.php